webrecorder/browsertrix/frontend/tests/README.md

 ## Step 5: Open a new terminal tab

-Open a new terminal tab, so that the first one continues to run the application.
+Open a new terminal tab so that the first one continues to run the application.

 ## Step 6: Run tests

-In the new terminal tab, run the tests using `npx playwright test`.
+Run the tests in the new terminal tab using `npx playwright test`.

 This will run the tests and output the results in the terminal.